First Time User? Enroll now.

 Cognitive behavioral therapy (CBT) has been studied for the treatment of hot flashes in men undergoing androgen deprivation therapy for prostate cancer.[Level of evidence: I] Patients were randomly assigned to a guided self-help CBT regimen that included a booklet and CD with relaxation and breathing exercises, or to treatment as usual.
 At 6 weeks, those assigned to CBT experienced a statistically significant 40% reduction in hot flash/night sweat symptoms versus a 12% reduction in patients who received treatment as usual.
 Symptom reduction continued but was not statistically significant at 32 weeks.
 Adherence to CBT was good, with 88% reading all or more than half of the booklet and 79% using the relaxation CD.

-With the exception of clonidine, the agents mentioned previously (refer to the Other Pharmacologic Interventions section of this summary) that have been found to be effective in the treatment of hot flashes in women have shown similar rates of efficacy when studied in men.
-Treatment modalities have included estrogens, progesterone, SSRIs, and gabapentin as options for men.
+With the exception of clonidine, the agents mentioned previously (refer to the Other Pharmacological Interventions section of this summary) were effective in treating hot flashes in women have shown similar efficacy rates in men.
+Treatment modalities for men have included the following:

 A small, multicenter, retrospective review evaluated the use of two doses of intramuscular medroxyprogesterone acetate (400 mg and 150 mg) as a single dose to treat and prevent hot flashes associated with luteinizing hormone-releasing hormone agonist therapy for prostate cancer.[Level of evidence: III] Of the 48 men studied, 91% experienced symptomatic improvement in hot flashes, and 46% experienced complete resolution of hot flashes.
 The trial was not powered to detect a difference between the two doses; however, the authors concluded that they would now use the 400-mg dose.